The two agencies enforcing food safety regulations in Vermont are:

 - All other food products fall under the Consumer Protection section

 VAAFM answers questions regarding label requirements and helps review label proofs for compliance.
-To learn more about food labels, read Food Labeling for Vermont Food Producers and Processors PDF, 4 pages, rev. 2013.
+To learn more about food labels, follow this link.

 To sell products outside Vermont, you must meet federal requirements in addition to state requirements.
 The two federal regulatory agencies with jurisdictions on foods are: